mikegallimore/NHL_Single/README.md

 <code>--tweet</code> set to 'no'<br>
 <code>--units</code> set to 'skip'<br>

-To, say, re-run a game without bothering to fetch and parse the game files again and also without tweeting any generated charts, you'd enter:<br>
+To re-run a game without bothering to fetch and parse the game files again plus not tweet any generated charts:<br>
 <code>python run_game.py 20182019 20001 --fetch skip --parse skip --tweet no</code>

-Or, maybe you want to generate all of the team, player and unit tables and charts possible, as well as have the charts display on your screen as they're made.
-If so, you'd enter:<br>
+To generate all of the team, player and unit tables and charts possible, as well as have the charts display on your screen as they're made:<br>
 <code>python run_game.py 20182019 20001 --scope full --images show</code>

 You can always reference the required and optional arguments in the shell by typing the following:<br>